Horizon Client Installer Failed

 sudo apt-get update && sudo apt-get upgrade

-Now we are ready to upgrade to the lastest release.
+Now we are ready to upgrade to the latest release.
 Confirm to all new version configuration files from the package maintainer.
 In the end all obsolete packages can be removed and reboot when finished.

 Run the command ‘sudo apt-get dist-upgrade’ and confirm you want to upgrade all proposed packages.
 Now your system will be fully up-to-date.